WASdev/ci.docker.websphere-traditional/README.md

 ### Adding properties during build phase

-Starting with `9.0.0.9` the `profile` Docker Hub images contain a script, `/work/applyConfig.sh`, which will apply the [config properties](https://www.ibm.com/support/knowledgecenter/en/SSAW57_9.0.0/com.ibm.websphere.nd.multiplatform.doc/ae/rxml_7propbasedconfig.html) found inside the `/work/config/was-config.props` file.
-This script will be run with the server in `stopped` mode.
+Starting with `9.0.0.9` the `profile` Docker Hub images contain a script, `/work/applyConfig.sh`, which will apply the [config properties](https://www.ibm.com/support/knowledgecenter/en/SSAW57_9.0.0/com.ibm.websphere.nd.multiplatform.doc/ae/rxml_7propbasedconfig.html) found inside the `/work/config/*.props` file.
+This script will be run with the server in `stopped` mode and the props will be applied in alphabetic order.

-For example, if you had the following `/work/config/was-config.props`:
+For example, if you had the following `/work/config/001-was-config.props`:

 ```
 ResourceType=JavaVirtualMachine